v1k70rk4/ha-samsungtv-smart/info.md

 * Ability to customize source list at media player dropdown list
 * Cast video URLs to Samsung TV
 * Connect to SmartThings Cloud API for additional features: see TV channel names, see which HDMI source is selected, more key codes to change input source
+* Display logos of TV channels (requires Smartthings enabled) and apps

 # Configuration

-Once the component has been installed, you need to configure it in order to make it work.
+Once the component has been installed, you need to configure it using web UI in order to make it work.
-There are two ways of doing so:
-- Using the web interface (Lovelace) [**recommended**]
-- Manually editing the `configuration.yaml` file

 **Important**: To complete the configuration procedure properly, you must be sure that your **TV is turned on and connected to the LAN (wired or wireless)**.
 Stay near to your TV during configuration because probably you will need